 - ½ red bell pepper thinly sliced

 - Preheat oven to 400°F. Line a large rimmed baking sheet with parchment paper.
 Lightly grease a casserole dish.
 Set both aside.

 - In a bowl, combine jackfruit with buffalo sauce and lemon juice.
 Transfer to the greased casserole dish and bake for 10-15 minutes.
 Remove from oven and allow to cool slightly.
 Use two forks to shred the jackfruit and stir so it can absorb more of the sauce.

-- To assemble pizza, place the crust on the lined baking sheet and top with the buffalo jackfruit.
+- To assemble pizza, place the prepared pizza crust on the lined baking sheet and top with the buffalo jackfruit.
 Add the onion and bell pepper.
 Bake for 10-15 minutes, or until crust is deeply golden and the vegetables are tender.
-Remove from oven.